How To Do A/B Testing

 Most A/B testing software operates on a client-side basis.
 This is to make editing a site as easy as possible.
 In order to reduce the impact of testing on a page, the best A/B testing solutions have found ways to speed up page loading.

 How Do You Choose What To A/B Test and When?

 You can calculate the number of experiments you can run in a single year by entering the following details into a sample size calculator and finding out the number of days required for each test:

 - Your page’s current conversion rate

 - The uplift you can reasonably expect to achieve

 Once you know how many tests you can run on which pages, you can put together a full testing strategy for your website.
 You should start by focusing on the pages that will take the shortest amount of time to produce significant results, as these will tend to be the ones that provide you with the most “low hanging fruit”.

-This will depend on where you are in the A/B testing process.
+There are two kinds of A/B testing strategy, and the one you choose should depend on where you are in the optimisation process.
 Optimising a website that has a very low conversion rate allows you to take more risks with your edits.
 You may even decide to try different kinds of offer or value propositions.

 For later-stage tests, when you are optimising for more marginal gains, each test should focus on a more discrete variation.
 These are the kind of experiments favoured by large companies like Amazon and Google.